francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 Forward Erasure Correction for the QUIC protocol to ensure timely data delivery for delay-sensitive applications {{QUIC-FEC}} {{FlEC}}
 {{I-D.swett-nwcrg-coding-for-quic}}.
-This documents lists the required additions to the QUIC protocol to extend its loss recovery mechanism and make it able to recover from packet losses prior to loss detection.
+This document defines additions to the QUIC protocol to extend its loss recovery mechanism and make it able to recover from packet losses prior to loss detection.

 # Conventions and Definitions